jestjs/jest/docs/Configuration.md

 Default: `undefined`

-Allows to overriding specific snapshot formatting options documented in the [pretty-format readme](https://www.npmjs.com/package/pretty-format#usage-with-options).
+Allows overriding specific snapshot formatting options documented in the [pretty-format readme](https://www.npmjs.com/package/pretty-format#usage-with-options).
 For example, this config would have the snapshot formatter which prints with 4 spaces instead of 2:

 ```json
 {